xpmatteo/auto-cca/README.md

 # TODO AI

- - CHECK: choose between attacking a weak unit and a strong one
- - CHECK: order combat to maximize potential dice

 - score for a position depends on how many dice I can use to attack
 - limit depth of exploration: try to ensure we evaluate multiple times the next moves rather than going too far down